 We all loved this course and feel that it is a proper golfers course.
 The test was as stern as Pennard or Southerndown and the variation and elevation equally as challenging.
 This is a real hidden gem and we were pleased to search it out.
 The club notes that Peter Alliss had ranked this course within his Top 200 in the UK so others have made it their business to hunt it out too!”

 “If my father had not been a travelling man, I might well have been brought up here.”
 Wrote Peter Alliss in his book – The Good Golf Guide featuring the 200 Best Courses in the British Isles.
 “Having moved from Yorkshire, he (Percy Alliss) began his professional career at Royal Porthcawl as an assistant and then became Clyne’s first professional in 1920.
-The course was officially opened in 1921 with the Mayor of Swansea invited to perform the inauguration ceremonies.
+The course was officially opened on 4th May 1921 with the Mayor of Swansea invited to perform the inauguration ceremonies.
 Alas, his worship missed the ball at his first attempt to drive and my father had to give him a quick word or two of advice on his golf swing.”